Resolving Task Objective Conflicts in Unified Model via Task-Aware Mixture-of-Experts: Related Work

+Generation has undergone a series of methodological advancements.
+Initially, diffusion-based methods generated high-quality samples by iteratively denoising Gaussian perturbations in continuous latent spaces~\cite{ho2020denoising,nichol2021improved}.
+The traditional denoising process relied on U-Net, it has gradually evolved to Transformer-based prediction method~\cite{peebles2023scalable}.
+Diffusion models excel in generation fidelity and stability, but their multi-step iterative process results in slow inference.
+To improve efficiency, flow matching~\cite{lipman2022flow} generative models were introduced, learning continuous probability flows to more directly approximate the data distribution while retaining the advantages of diffusion.
+Subsequently, autoregressive (AR) models began to tackle visual generation tasks~\cite{reddy2021dall}, discretizing image into token sequences and employing Transformer to predict each token sequentially.
+These advancements lay a solid foundation for the development of subsequent unified multimodal models.

-\paragraph{Unified Multimodal Models.} Unified multimodal understanding and generation models are regarded as highly effective for enabling seamless reasoning and content generation across diverse modalities~\cite{team2024chameleon,zhou2024transfusion}.
-However, existing approaches, whether based on autoregressive (AR) architectures with shared encoders~\cite{wu2024vila,team2024chameleon} or decoupled ones~\cite{wu2024janus,ma2024janusflow,chen2025janus}, often suffer from task objective conflicts when jointly addressing both understanding and generation tasks.
-To address this conflict, our UTAMoE leverages the MoE mechanism to establish task-specific optimization pathways within AR architecture, thereby effectively addressing task objective conflict.
+\paragraph{Unified Multimodal Models.} Unified multimodal understanding and generation models, based on AR, are regarded as highly effective for enabling seamless reasoning and content generation across diverse modalities~\cite{team2024chameleon,zhou2024transfusion}.
+However, existing approaches, whether based on autoregressive (AR) architectures with shared encoders~\cite{wu2024vila,team2024chameleon} or decoupled ones~\cite{wu2024janus,ma2024janusflow,chen2025janus}, often suffer from task objective conflicts (TOC) when jointly addressing both understanding and generation tasks.
+These conflicts can lead to negative transfer and also slow down convergence during joint training.
+To address this conflict, our UniDecouple leverages the MoE mechanism to establish task-specific optimization pathways within AR architecture, thereby effectively addressing TOC.